Overdraft Fees Add Hundreds to the Cost of Payday Loans

 When banks try to debit accounts for payday loans or any other type of payment, they check to see if there is enough money in the account to cover the transaction.
 If there are insufficient funds, banks charge an overdraft fee, which usually runs about $35, and deny the payment.
 Companies that offer loans online, payday loans and other types of credit want to get their money, so many try to debit the account multiple times to get what’s legally owed to them.
 Overdraft fees can snowball and rack up huge negative balances while the lenders receive nothing.

 This financial burden–which generates millions of dollars for banks–pushes people out of the banking system and forces them to use alternative arrangements for electronic payments.
 This adds yet one more expense to the cycle of debt.
-The original obligation remains and any penalties, fees, increases in interest rates and late charges that apply.
+The original obligation remains and any penalties, fees, increases in interest rates and late charges that get started.
 That’s why many consumers get trapped in debt.

 Loans Online Generate Contentious Political Posturing and Calls for Reform